borglandlab/RunningWheel/WheelAnalysis_macOS.md

 	d.
 Within the "Python" folder, delete the "RunningWheel_Setup.spec" or "RunningWheel_Setup_ABA.spec" file.
 	e.
 Within the "Python" folder, delete the "build" folder.
 	f.
 Within the "Python" folder, open the "dist" folder and move the file "RunningWheel_Setup" or "RunningWheel_Setup_ABA" to the folder called 		"Executable", within the "Code" folder, then delete the "dist" folder.
+	g.
+Double click on the "RunningWheel_Setup" or "RunningWheel_Setup_ABA" file to run the running wheel setup.
+	h.
+This file is self contained and will run no matter where it is located.

 3. Create the executable Running Wheel file.
 - pyinstaller can't recognize matlabengine, so you need to manually add it.
 For this reason there are a few extra steps.